 - By shortening the landing distance available on Runway 11, turbine aircraft that require landing distances over of 6,000 feet or more during calm wind conditions would circle to land on Runway 29. - No operations by piston or turboprops are expected to move from Runway 11 since these aircraft classes can generally land on a 6,000-foot runway under calm conditions. - Arrival operations by turbine aircraft on Runway 11 with a tailwind are rare at TRK, and no operations were moved to Runway 29 under these conditions (winds out of 280-320 and greater than 10 knots).

-Table 4-8 summarizes the total operations for noise and overflight analysis for Alternative 2.
+Table C-8 summarizes the total operations for noise and overflight analysis for Alternative 3.
+Alternative 4 would combine the use percentages of Alternative 1 (Table C-4) and Alternative 3 (Table C-8).